Top Five Things To Do in Bucovina for the First Time Visitor

-But, if you’re planning to spend at least 2-3 days hiking, we recommend Calimani National Park or Rodnei Mountains National Park, two amazing wilderness areas from the Carpathians.
-They offer longer and more challenging hikes, glacial lakes, vast plateaus, peaks above 2,000 meters and volcanic landscapes.
+If you’re planning to spend at least 2-3 days hiking, we recommend Calimani National Park or Rodnei Mountains National Park, two amazing wilderness areas from the Carpathians.
+They have longer and more challenging hikes, glacial lakes, vast plateaus, peaks above 2,000 meters and volcanic landscapes.

-Eight of them are part of the UNESCO World Heritage Sites, listed for their astonishing beauty, particularized by unique Byzantine style frescoes that cover both their interior and exterior walls.
-From religious cycles and ladders of virtues to scenes from the battle of Constantinople, these state of art frescoes serve many purpose besides the esthetic, including an educational and political role.
+Eight of them are part of the UNESCO World Heritage Sites, listed for their astonishing beauty, particularized by the unique Byzantine style frescoes that cover both their interior and exterior walls.
+From religious cycles and ladders of virtues to scenes from the battle of Constantinople, these state of art frescoes are more than esthetic, they had a clear educational and political role.

-If you’d like to see even more religious monuments from Bucovina, don’t miss the Monastery of Dragomira.
-Over 400 years old, the monastery has a particular look, different from all the rest in the region, with rock carved walls, fortified towers and taller than usual nave.
+If you’d like to see even more religious monuments from Bucovina, don’t miss the Monastery of Dragomirna.
+Over 400 years old, the monastery has a particular look, different from all the rest in the region, with rock-carved walls, fortified towers and tall nave.

 Discover historical and cultural attractions